RobolinkInc/doc-v3/docs/CoDroneEDU/Python/page4.md

 ***integer* degree:** angle of turn in degrees (-180 - 180)<br/>
 ***integer* timeout:** optional parameter that is duration in seconds that drone will try to turn. default value is 3.<br/>
 ***integer* p_value:** optional parameter that is the gain of the proportional controller, if this increased CDE will turn quicker, the smaller the slower. default value is 10.

-#### Description
-Turns right or left with absolute reference frame to drone's initial heading.
-Positive degrees turn to right and negative degrees turn to the left.

 #### Returns
 None